 Private Internet Access is definitely not the worst choice for torrenting.
 European and North American users will find the speeds decent and the security features are sufficient.
 There’s also the Port Forwarding feature, which is great if your torrent tracker demands that you seed.
 Use this at your own risk, as it increases the chances of being found out.

 Unlike some other VPN services, PIA doesn’t limit P2P traffic on the network – you can torrent on any server.
 Additionally, users can take advantage of the free SOCKS5 proxy.
 This allows you to secure traffic at the VPN app level, thus potentially saving some valuable bandwidth.

 Is it good for users in China?

-There are other factors users in this part of the world should consider – speed and ability to fool the Great Firewall.
-Unfortunately, Private Internet Access fails on both counts.
-Of its 3,000+ servers, only around 70 are in the Far East, which makes overcrowding an issue.
-As for the Great Firewall, PIA themselves admit to having problems in China and their solution is to suggest using IPSec/L2TP instead of OpenVPN.
+Private Internet Access has good encryption, and the US jurisdiction shouldn’t be a concern for someone in China.
+However, speed and PIA’s ability to fool the Great Firewall are in question.
+Of its 3,275+ servers, very few are in the Far East, which makes overcrowding an issue.
+As for the Great Firewall, PIA themselves admit to having problems in China and their solution is to suggest using L2TP/IPSec instead of OpenVPN.
 The problem with that is twofold: